China Launches World's First 10G Broadband Network

 -

-Partnerships with tech firms like Huawei, ZTE, and FiberHome
+Developed in partnership with leading tech firms including Huawei, ZTE, and FiberHome

 For Gamers: